ncurrid/Analyse-real-estate-price-evolution-with-Python/README.md

 # Analysis of real estate price evolution with Python
 # I. Context
-As part of a consulting mission, I worked as a Business Intelligence Analyst for Les Plus Beaux Logis de Paris, a prestigious B2B and B2C real estate company based in Paris.
+As part of a consulting mission, I worked as a Business Intelligence Analyst for _Les Plus Beaux Logis de Paris_, a prestigious B2B and B2C real estate company based in Paris.

 Due to financial constraints, this family-owned firm needed to sell some of its real estate assets to maintain a sufficient level of cash flow.
 However, internal conflict arose: the CEO’s children (his son managing the private residential segment and his daughter managing the corporate real estate portfolio) strongly opposed selling their respective properties.